-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments 287 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.
-It shall apply from 1 January 2025.
-This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union Official Journal of the European Union.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments the twentieth day following that of its publication in the Official Journal of the European Union.
+It shall apply from 1 January 2025. force on the twentieth day following that of its publication in the Official Journal of the European Union Official Journal of the European Union.
+It shall apply from 1 January 2025, with the exception of Articles 7 and 8 that shall apply from 31 August 2024. force on the twentieth day following that of its publication in the Official Journal of the European Union Official Journal of the European Union.
 It shall apply from 1 January 2025, with the exception of Articles 7 and 8 that shall apply from 31 August 2024.
-This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union Official Journal of the European Union.
-It shall apply from 1 January 2025, with the exception of Articles 7 and 8 that shall apply from 31 August 2024.
 Article 3 0, second paragraph 288 This Regulation shall be binding in its entirety and directly applicable in all Member States.
 This Regulation shall be binding in its entirety and directly applicable in all Member States.
 This Regulation shall be binding in its entirety and directly applicable in all Member States.
-Formula 289 Done at Brussels, Done at Brussels, Done at Brussels, Formula 290 For the European Parliament For the European Parliament For the European Parliament Formula 291 The President The President The President
+Formula 289 Done at Brussels, Done at Brussels, Done at Brussels, Formula 290 For the European Parliament For the European Parliament For the European Parliament Formula 291 The President The President The President Formula 1 Γ 292

-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments Formula ı 292 For the Council For the Council For the Council Formula ı 293 The President The President The President
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments For the Council For the Council For the Council Formula 293 The President The President The President